epaisay/laravel-analytics/README.md

 display

-//Any function on name controller

-Add custom actions by overriding the customTrackedActions method in your model.
+Add your own custom actions by overriding the customTrackedActions method in your model, as shown above.

-## 3. Using the Analytics Facade
+3. Using the Analytics Facade

 use Epaisay\Analytics\Facades\Analytics;